SimpleMDE: A Markdown editor that can be used in both browsers and electron

 summary

-This concludes my introduction to simpleMDE, which allows you to easily create a Markdown editor.
+That concludes my introduction to simpleMDE, a tool for easily creating Markdown editors.

 That's all